Blood androgen levels and breast cancer risk

 Menopausal hormone therapy

 Most of the studies below excluded women who were taking menopausal hormone therapy (MHT) at the time of the blood collection.
+MHT is FDA-approved for the short-term relief of menopausal symptoms.
 MHT is also called postmenopausal hormone therapy and hormone replacement therapy (HRT).

-Certain MHT may mask the full effect natural blood testosterone levels have on breast cancer risk.
-By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood androgen levels affect breast cancer risk.
+Women who use MHT have an increased risk of breast cancer.
+This increased breast cancer risk due to MHT may make it difficult to see the full effect natural blood testosterone levels have on breast cancer risk in study data.
+By looking only at women who don’t take (or who’ve never taken) MHT, researchers may see more clearly how blood androgen levels affect breast cancer risk.

 Breast cancer risk before menopause